dgavigan/davegavigan.com/src/pages/portfolio/sensorinsight.md

 ### Project Overview
 [SensorInsight.io](https://sensorinsight.io) is an online platform that offers precision agricultural solutions, particularly focusing on vineyards.
 Initially a general IoT platform, it has evolved to provide specific services like water conservation, industrial and analytics software, solid-state sensor systems, and precision irrigation.
 The platform aids in detailed environmental and soil monitoring, delivering insights essential for optimizing vineyard growth, disease prevention, and yield potential.

-### Your Role
+### Role: Lead Developer
-As an early engineer and a lead developer, I was instrumental in the platform's development, particularly in the frontend.
-I managed and guided remote contractors, aligning the development with the CTO's vision.
+As an early engineer and lead developer, I was instrumental in the platform's development, particularly in the frontend.
+I managed and guided remote contractors, and mentoring engineers.

 ### Technical Focus
 I led the frontend development, ensuring the platform was intuitive and efficient.
 My work included integrating various IoT solutions and data visualization tools, crucial for the platform's agricultural focus.